2017 Special Mention, A+ Awards, Architizer

-This Emigration Canyon site, located on the overland carriage route shared by prominent migrants from the Donner Party to the Mormon Pioneers, sits partially atop a prominent ridge that offers spectacular views of surrounding peaks and the city lights below.
+This Emigration Canyon site, located on the overland carriage route shared by prominent migrants from the Donner Party to the Mormon Pioneers, sits partially atop a ridge that offers spectacular views of surrounding peaks and the city lights below.
 Like many sites with expansive views, this site is prominently visible, and although the platted building pad sits squarely atop the ridge, placement of a home there would substantially disrupt existing mountain silhouettes.
-A series of setbacks, easements, and slope restrictions limit the buildable area to a tiny crescent less than 9 percent of the site.
+A series of setbacks, easements, and slope restrictions limit the buildable area to a tiny crescent less than nine percent of the site.
 The county and HOA have conflicting height limitations and allowances for stepped forms, constraining the project to a very tight three-dimensional envelope.

 Although the owner was legally entitled to the original building pad, our design seeks to preserve the natural character of the canyon and avoid the 'cherry on top of the sundae' site strategy dictated by the plat.
 Oriented on the back side of the knoll, and humble in scale by neighborhood standards, the house stands discreetly away from the street and hugs close to the natural topography.
 Rather than cascading down the primary slope toward a view of other houses, the form reaches upward, climbing toward the tiny part of the site where it can sneak a peek at the city below.
 The volume’s sectional fold is mirrored by a fold in plan, directing entry views toward protected views of Dale Benchmark and Perkins Peak.

 PROJECT: Emigration House